Transforming lives in Uganda

 The Markets System Approach

-The approach will provide multiple pathways for rural young people to access work in the agricultural sector.
-The programme will improve;
+The approach is providing multiple pathways for rural young people to access work in the agricultural sector.
+The programme seeks to improve;

-Private sector partnership and civil society will play a huge role in the implementation of the programme.
+Private sector partnership and civil society are playing a huge role in the implementation of the programme.
 The corner stone of the initiative is adaptive management with an emphasis on evidence-based learning, open communication and optimising the use of technology.

 Impact in numbers